ethantkoenig/Translation/README.md

 The input to the system should exclude punctuation and sentence-initial capitals, with exception of words that would be capitalized anyways, such as English "I".
 English contractions, such as "won't", should be expanded.
+Italian nominative pronons should always be omitted.